4onenm/AwSW-Bangok/README.md

 This mod is designed to add semi-plausible lewd scenes to AwSW.
 Scenes are incorporated into the flow of the story, and contain combinations of sprite-movement-based animation and flavorful descriptions.
 Some unique, lewd assets have also been made for the mod.

 A few fetishes and anatomical decisions are available with the mod.
 These can be configured with the in-game settings menu like any other setting.
-These decisions include: Cloacas, Knotting, Cervical penetration, Inflation, and Watersports.
+These decisions include: Dragon balls, Cloacas, Knotting, Cervical penetration, Inflation, Watersports, and Voyeurism.
 Each of these are disabled and inaccessible by default, and only become active by direct, intentional selection.

 <br/>